 Allotments across the Borough will remain open, however, please ensure that social distancing measures are followed (remaining at least 2 metres apart from others).
 We will keep allotments under review to ensure that visitor numbers don’t exceed a safe number to maintain social distancing.

 Business closures around the Borough.
 New legislation has been brought in as part of the Government's strategy to prevent persons gathering in groups and to prevent the continued spread of COVID-19.
-The legislation states that certain businesses must close and remain closed until further notice, find out which businesses are affected here.
+The legislation states that certain businesses must close and remain closed until further notice.

 Some businesses across the Borough have updated their trading details and opening hours as a result of the coronavirus pandemic.
 If a company is in the position to open or continue trading it might be with a slightly amended service or opening hours.